Azure/azure-sdk-for-js/sdk/ai/ai-projects/README.md

-# Azure AI Projects client library for TypeScript
+# Azure AI Projects client library for JavaScript

 Use the AI Projects client library (in preview) to: